gtoto007/user-kit-dummy/readme.md

 ```
 #####  2. Install an HTTP Client for Production Use
 For production use, ensure that an HTTP client package is installed (e.g., `composer require guzzlehttp/guzzle`).
-This is because the package is designed to be agnostic of any specific HTTP client while complying with PSR-18 (HTTP Client) and PSR-7 (HTTP Message) standards.
+This is because the package is designed to be agnostic of any specific HTTP client while complying with PSR-18 (HTTP Client) and PSR-17 (HTTP Factories) standards.
 This approach ensures that it can work flexibly and interoperably with any HTTP client that follows these specifications.

 ### 📦 How to Use the Package